J0YY/dataset-explorers/docs/cursor_prompt.md

+READ THIS FIRST — Imitate the existing app exactly
+- Treat `apps/multiwoz` in this GitHub repo as the canonical reference.
+Replicate its layout, UX, styling (ribbon header, buttons, chat bubbles), component names, and interaction flow as closely as possible.
+- Do not invent a new UI pattern.
+Only change dataset wiring and dataset labels where necessary.

 I need you to build Gradio Dataset Explorer App based on this dataset:

 Inputs I have provided for this run